GEANT/RADIUS/eduroam-as-a-Service/IdP/scripts/README.md

 This directory contains scripts used to create the RADIUS-TLS configuration for a new NRO.

-#### instpath.py script
+#### configure.py script
-Use it at a very beginning to set the installation path.
+Use it at a very beginning to set the installation path and initialize directory structure.

 #### makelist.py script
 Creates the list NRO / CRLDP one per line: